-The high frequency performance of the LFT-16 is adjusted with the tweeter level control.
+The high frequency performance of the LFT's can be tailored with the tweeter level control.
+The high frequency performance of the LFT-8b is adjusted with the tweeter level control.
 There are three tweeter level positions: High, Mid and Low.
 These levels adjust the tweeter output in approximately 3 dB increments.
-It is best to start with the tweeter level setting in the middle position.
-Adjust the speakers for the best overall frequency balance and then decide if more or less high frequency energy is needed.
+It is best to start with the tweeter level set to Low, position the speakers for the best overall frequency balance, and then decide if more high frequency energy is needed.